JasonGROSSO/Moonshot-project/documents/report/written-report.md

 This document is the written report on my Moonshot Project, it will contain:

-- An exhausitve presentation of the project,
+- An exhaustive presentation of the project,
 - Analysis and specifications of the software development project,
 - Software architecture choices,
 - An argument for the choice of algorithms and their relevance to the problems to be solved,